Lake Forest Dental Arts logo

 The standard reduction for dental crowns is 2mm or more.
 Crowns cover the entire tooth and basically remove all of the enamel from the tooth.

 The thickness depends on how aggressive your dentist is.
 Frankly, it is easier for the dentist to drill down your teeth.
 The temporaries are easier to make.
-Crowns are always easier than veneers.
+The process to create a crown is easier than for veneers.
 Heavy prep veneers are easier than light drilling veneers.
-Light drilling veneers are easier than no drilling veneers.
-If the dentist is acting in your best interest, they will drill the absolutely least amount to fulfill the dental need.
-More skilled cosmetic dentists tend to be more conservative and often are able to maintain more enamel.
+Light drilling conservative veneers are easier than no drilling veneers.

 Limited Use of the Drill | Conservative Dental Care

 An artful aspect of better quality dentistry is achieving an aesthetic goal with the least amount of drilling.
-Many doctors with less training or experience will use a heavy hand when doing cosmetic procedures such as no drilling veneers.
+Many doctors with less training or experience will use a heavy hand when doing cosmetic procedures such as veneers.
 They drill away far more valuable tooth structure than necessary.
-We strive to limit our dental footprint using the very conservative techniques of “Less Invasive Dentistry“.

 • Appointments can be shorter